apache8080/rubiks_cube/DEVELOPMENT.md

 ### Week 3 Status

 Once I learned the basics of OpenGL I was able to build a working demo of a playable Rubik's Cube.
 One issue with this current working demo is the entire thing was written in a main file and I haven't quite figured out how to use OpenGL in an object oriented manner since it is a C API.
 I think the approach I am going to take is abstract out a lot of the state tracking and calculations done for translation and rotation to classes and then have the main file have all of the OpenGL code.

+### Final Update

+So Wednesday night I finished a lot of the work for the project.
+I made the project as object oriented as possible with OpenGL.
+I also added test cases for the things that didn't rely on OpenGL for rendering.